 How to Find MLS Home Listings and Perform Searches

-How It Works
+How the MLS Works

 Instructions to present all offers directly to the seller are often frowned upon or prohibited by MLS authorities.

-You can request to have your report customized by ZIP code or by a radius search within a specified distance from a target address.
-You can request a sort by street or subdivision or ask for a map search within boundaries.
+You can request to have your MLS report customized by ZIP code or by a radius search within a specified distance from a target address.
+You also can request a sort by street or subdivision or ask for a map search within boundaries.

 You can further refine your search within these parameters to any number of criterion, including price ranges from low to high, the number of bedrooms and baths, garages, pools and spas, and square footage.